© Crown copyright 2018

 - Risk and Intelligence Service, Intelligence Development & Integration

-HMRC isn’t responsible for criminal prosecutions.
+HMRC is not responsible for criminal prosecutions.
 The decision whether to bring a criminal prosecution is made by an independent prosecuting authority.
 In England and Wales this is the Crown Prosecution Service.
 In Northern Ireland it is the Public Prosecution Service for Northern Ireland.
 In Scotland it is the Crown Office and Procurator Fiscal Service.

 Criminal Investigation is responsible for all criminal investigations undertaken by HMRC, where criminal investigation has been determined to be the appropriate response to tax or duty fraud.
 This section deals mainly with their work.
 Internal Governance is responsible for undertaking investigations into potentially serious disciplinary and criminal allegations involving HMRC staff.